honjow/steam-patch/README.md

 Offically tested devices include: ROG Ally, Legion Go

+Generic features should work in most devices.

+## 🛠️ Configuration file

 For customization a configuration is in place, find the config.toml in the root of the repo.
 Example below.

 ```
 #For changes to reflect on steamUI, restart steam-patch, and restart steam.
 (Current mitigation)